-The Dream Act — giving de facto amnesty to illegal aliens who serve in the military or who seem promising students — sounds noble.
+The Dream Act—giving de facto amnesty to illegal aliens who serve in the military or who seem promising students—seems noble.
 But the logic breaks down and leads to chaos and a sort of legal anarchy.

-In a larger sense, this administration, in the way it adjudicates established law — whom the attorney general goes after, the Chrysler creditor mess, the Sebelius threats, the arbitrarily determined $20 billion BP fund, the failure to enforce immigration law, etc. — seems to weigh social utility, perceived egalitarianism, and raw politics as mitigating circumstances that outweigh the sanctity of written laws.
+In a larger sense, this administration, in the way it adjudicates established law—whom the Attorney General goes after, the Chrysler creditor mess, the Sebelius threats, the arbitrarily determined BP $20 billion fund, the failure to enforce immigration law, etc—seems to weigh social utility, perceived egalitarianism, and raw politics as mitigating circumstances that outweigh the sanctity of written laws.
 Enforcement is a relative construct depending on situational ethics and political advantage.
-And that leads only to anarchy.
+All that leads only to anarchy.